Kurumin03/Kurumin03.github.io/projects/project4.md

 <hr/>

 ## Codebase — files & responsibilities
-(Visitors can quickly understand what each node does.)

 - **`perception/`** — YOLOv8 dataset, training scripts, inference node that publishes detections (and optionally writes CSV).
 - **`csv_watcher.py` / `auto_move_from_csv.py`** — Watch CSV and publish `PoseStamped` to `/ur5e_move_goal`.
 Uses transient_local QoS so late subscribers receive the last message.